earthlab/earthlab.github.io/_posts/courses/intro-eds-textbook/04-python-fundamentals/python-packages-for-eds/2019-09-17-python-packages-for-eds-01-intro-eds-packages-python.md

 Packages often have modules.
 A module is a set of related functionality that lives within the package.

-For example, **pyplot** is a module within the matplotlib package that makes it easier to quickly setup plots.
+For example, **pyplot** is a module within the matplotlib package that makes it easier to quickly set up plots.

 You can import a specific module like **pyplot** by first calling the package name and then the module name - using `.` to separate the names like this: